expfactory/expfactory/docs/pages/1-generate.md

 The first we've already used, and it's the only required argument.
 We need to give the expfactory builder a list of `experiments`.
-You can either [browse the table](https://expfactory.github.io/experiments/) or see a current library list with `list.`
+You can either [browse the table](https://expfactory.github.io/experiments/) or see a current library list with `list.` We also have some pre-generated commands in our [recipes portal](/experiments/recipes).
+Here is how to list all the experiments in the library:

 ```
 docker run vanessa/expfactory-builder list